crashoverride777/swifty-ads/README.md

 Make sure to include your mediation networks when setting up SwiftyAd (see How To Use)

-## DEBUG

-AdMob uses 2 types of AdUnit IDs, 1 for testing and 1 for release.
-This helper will automatically change the AdUnitID from test to release mode and vice versa.

-You should not show real ads when you are testing your app.
-In the past Google has been quite strict and has closed down AdMob/AdSense accounts because ads were clicked on apps that were not live.
-Keep this in mind when you for example test your app via TestFlight because your app will be in release mode when you send a TestFlight build which means it will show real ads.

-With the latest xCode it is no longer necessary to setup the DEBUG flag manually.

 ## Create AdMob account

 https://developers.google.com/ad-manager/mobile-ads-sdk/ios/quick-start